-Serving on an agency, board or commission can help you grow personally and professionally while making a real impact in your community.
+Serving on one of Nova Scotia's 160 agencies, boards and commissions can help you grow personally and professionally while making a real impact in your community.

-|Mail:||Executive Council Office, One Government Place, 5th Floor
+One Government Place, 5th floor

-1700 Granville Street, P.O.
-Box 2125
+1700 Granville Street, PO Box 2125

-Halifax, Nova Scotia, B3J 3B7
+Halifax, NS, B3J 3B7